2nd/3rd Australian Light Anti-Aircraft Regiment Association

 (b) any person who is a relative of the above person who was on

-PATRON 5.
-Lt.
-Colonel J. W. Rhoden, ED., the original Commanding Officer of
+5. Lt.
+Colonel J. W. Rhoden, ED., the original Commanding Officer

-the Regiment is elected a Life Member and Patron of the Association.
+of the Regiment is elected a Life Member and Patron of the

 7. The annual subscription to be determined by the Committee.

-Report shall be submitted, shall be held on the Saturday prior to
+Sheet and Report shall be submitted, shall be held on the

-another member to attend to vote instead of the member.
+appoint another member to attend to vote instead of the

-where ten or more financial members make written application
+Executive, or where ten or more financial members make

 10. Five members shall constitute a quorum.